sanfinity-Iot/openremote/User-Guide:-Configuring-the-Manager-UI.md

 The manager_config.json can be used in a [custom deployment](https://github.com/openremote/openremote/wiki/User-Guide%3A-Custom-deployment) to style your deployment and configure how the pages of the Manager displays the assets and attributes in your system.
 On this page we will use an example config and give a short description of each section you could include.
 Note that some pages have a default config that you can overwrite using the manager_config.

+**Note:** if you are logged in as the default 'admin' user (a super user) most of these styling changes will _not_ be shown.
+This is to make sure the 'admin' user has all functionality available to them. **Make sure to log in as a different user to see all effects of the manager_config.**

 <details><summary>View the example manager_config used in the sections on this page.</summary>
 <p>